Moiup/vulkan-steps/README.md

  - [Vulkan Tutorial](https://vulkan-tutorial.com/)
  - [The Vulkan Specification](https://registry.khronos.org/vulkan/specs/1.3-extensions/html/index.html), of course.

 Our goal is to draw a cube made during a rendering loop (like in video games), thus all the steps are build toward this goal.
+It is just a simple exemple with a shader that takes as input as shader storage buffer and add for each value the id of the thread being executed before storing it in an output shader storage buffer.

 ![3D Cube](Img/cube.png "3D Cube")

+In a second part, we are going to code a compute pipeline.
+The goal is to run a compute shader followed by the rendering.

 ### **Disclaimer**
 This is not a tutorial to teach rendering, having a background in others graphic API such as OpenGL is almost mendatory.
 I will not go in depth on why we do that or that.
 There are already good tutorial for this such as the [Vulkan Tutorial](https://vulkan-tutorial.com/).